thomassfrankk/Traffic-Sign-Quiz/PRIVACY.md

 ---

-## Children’s Privacy
-The App is intended for general audiences and does not knowingly collect personal data from children under 13.
-Parental controls are recommended if children use the App.

----

 ## Changes to This Policy
 We may update this Privacy Policy from time to time.
 Updates will be posted here.